AtheerHani/SWE363-Web-Engineering-Development-Project-T251/README.md

-# حُجرة (Hujrah) — SWE363 Web Engineering Project (T251)
+# حُجرة (Hujra) — SWE363 Web Engineering Project (T251)

-Project title: حُجرة (Hujrah) — Storage Unit / Space Booking Platform
+Project title: حُجرة (Hujra) — Space Booking Platform

 Phase
 -----
 This repository currently contains the full Phase 4 — Front-end Development of the project.
 The front-end application and all UI work for this course project are implemented inside the `phase-4` folder.
-When the backend is ready in a later phase, the front-end will be updated to fetch live data from the API.
+When the backend is ready in the next phase, we will the data from our MongoDB Database.

 Description
 -----------
 This repository contains the front-end code for `حُجرة`, a web application for browsing and reserving storage spaces (rooms, basements, small units).
-The project is implemented with React and the `phase-4` folder contains the main front-end application.
+The project is implemented with React and the `phase-4` folder contains the main front-end application. "previous phases can be seen in their respective folders"

 Setup & Installation
 --------------------